 The Children’s Advocacy Center of Sullivan County (CAC) is dedicated to serving children who are alleged victims of sexual and/or severe physical abuse through prevention, education, and intervention.

 Mental Health Counseling Sessions

 ALLEGED ABUSE CASES REVIEWED BY CPIT

-The Education Coordinator is responsible for coordinating Adult Prevention training as well as the Children’s Education program.
-The Education Coordinator presents training sessions at the CAC and Health Department, as well as in school/church training, and in school presentations for the Children’s Education portion.
+The Prevention Education Coordinator is responsible for coordinating Adult Prevention training as well as the Children’s Education program.
+The Prevention Education Coordinator presents training sessions at the CAC, as well as in school/church training, and in school presentations for the Children’s Education portion.